Lesser whistling duck

 Class : Aves

-Type : Ducks, Geese And Swans
+Type : Ducks, Geese, and Waterfowl

 Conservation Status : Least concern (LC)